 Pooyan Mirjalili finds a second home at Kent State University

-Originally from Tehran, Iran, Pooyan Mirjalili is currently a Junior Biology Pre-Med major at Kent State University.
-He was nineteen when he first enrolled at Kent State University and he says his choice to come here was an easy one.
+Originally from Tehran, Iran, Pooyan Mirjalili is currently a junior biology pre-med major at Kent State University.
+He was 19 when he first enrolled at Kent State and he says his choice to come here was an easy one.
 When first searching for schools, he looked to his friends and family for suggestions.
-In Tehran, he had several acquaintances who had previously study at Kent State and each had nothing but great things to say about the university.
+In Tehran, he had several acquaintances who had previously studied at Kent State and each had nothing but great things to say about the university.
 Along with those recommendations, Pooyan was also please to learn that Kent State tuition also fit within his budget.
 But his final decision to attend Kent State was based on the positive relationships Kent State forges with its international students.

 When Pooyan first stepped onto campus, he immediately noticed how friendly and welcoming the people were – other students, as well as faculty and staff.
 Kent State's large, diverse campus appealed to him greatly.
-He recalls how enthusiastically his academic advisors were to help him adjust to life not only at Kent State, but in the United States as well.
+He recalls how enthusiastic his academic advisors were to help him adjust to life not only at Kent State, but in the United States as well.
 Pooyan appreciates their help in scheduling classes to guarantee a timely graduation and assisting him to find housing on campus.
 He found the staff of the Office of Global Education especially helpful with support.
-"They answered any questions I had during my first few semester here" Pooyan remembers.
+"They answered any questions I had during my first few semesters here," Pooyan recalls.
 "I truly appreciate all the help and assistance I received."
-Pooyan has stayed in contact with the Office of Global Education where he eventually obtained a student worker position helping the office with an assortment of projects and duties.
+Pooyan has stayed in contact with the Office of Global Education, where he eventually obtained a student worker position helping the office with an assortment of projects and duties.

 Kent State has greatly enhanced Pooyan’s leadership skills.
 One of his favorite classes was the Peer Leadership Course in which he was enrolled last year.
-"It helped me with my public speaking and definitely helped me win my election to Student Senator," declares Pooyan.
+"It helped me with my public speaking and definitely helped me win my election to student senator," he says.
 "I also learned skills that would prepare me for the future."
-Eventually, Pooyan wants to attend Medical School after he completes his undergraduate degree, and he believes the support he has received throughout his time at Kent State will enable him to pursue that goal.
+Eventually, Pooyan wants to attend medical school after he completes his undergraduate degree, and he believes the support he has received throughout his time at Kent State will enable him to pursue that goal.